Hybrid Action Reinforcement Learning for Quantum Architecture Search: Reinforcement Learning Environment Design

 \subsection{Tensor-based Binary Circuit Encoding}

+Following~\cite{patel2024curriculum}, we represent the RL state using a tensorized encoding that captures the incremental construction of a quantum circuit.
+While the original formulation employs a binary tensor of size $N \times (N+3) \times L$ to encode circuit structure, the proposed HyRLQAS framework extends this representation to incorporate gate parameter information, resulting in a state tensor of size $N \times (N+6) \times L$.

-Following~(\citet{patel2024curriculum}), we encode the RL state primarily as a binary 3D tensor of size $N \times (N+3) \times n_{\text{step}}$, where the last axis indexes action slots, referred to as \emph{moments}.
-A moment corresponds to a circuit layer in which multiple gates acting on disjoint qubits can be executed in parallel.
-At moment $\ell$, the leading $N \times N$ block is a binary adjacency map for CNOT placement: entry $(i,j)=1$ indicates a CNOT with control qubit $i$ and target qubit $j$ scheduled in moment $\ell$ (zero otherwise).
-The next $N \times 3$ block is a binary one–hot indicator for single–qubit rotations: for qubit $q$, the three columns correspond to $\mathrm{R}_X$, $\mathrm{R}_Y$, and $\mathrm{R}_Z$ gates, with a one marking the chosen rotation.
+The last dimension indexes action slots, referred to as \emph{moments}.
+Rather than representing a fixed physical circuit depth, a moment is determined by a local stacking mechanism that specifies the earliest layer at which a newly selected gate can be placed without violating causal ordering along each qubit line.
+This design allows gates acting on disjoint qubits to be assigned the same moment and thus executed in parallel.

+At moment $\ell$, the leading $N \times N$ block encodes CNOT placement as a binary adjacency map, where entry $(i,j)=1$ indicates a CNOT with control qubit $i$ and target qubit $j$.
+The subsequent $N \times 3$ block is a binary one--hot indicator for single--qubit rotations, with the three columns corresponding to $\mathrm{R}_X$, $\mathrm{R}_Y$, and $\mathrm{R}_Z$ gates.
+The remaining $N \times 3$ block stores the associated rotation angles, with zero entries indicating the absence of a rotation gate.
-To support parameter–aware policies, we augment the binary tensor with an auxiliary parameter tensor that stores the current rotation angles.
-Formally, this tensor is a parallel $N \times 3 \times n_{\text{step}}$ array aligned with the binary indicator block, where each entry records the angle of a placed rotation gate (zero if none is present).
-While not part of the binary encoding itself, this auxiliary tensor is essential for coupling with the hybrid action space described in the main body: the agent must observe previously assigned parameters in order to (i) initialize the angle of a newly introduced rotation gate, and (ii) refine the angles of already placed gates.
-Without this information, continuous actions would be ill-defined, as the agent would only perceive gate placements but not their parameterization.

-Circuit layering follows a ``local stacking'' rule: when placing a rotation on qubit $q$, its moment index is set to one plus the maximum moment already used by $q$; when placing a CNOT on $(i,j)$, the moment index is one plus the maximum moment used by either qubit.
-This ensures consistency between structure and parameter alignment, while still allowing gates acting on disjoint qubits to share the same moment.
-Consequently, the effective circuit depth (occupied moments) can be smaller than the total number of gate placements.
-The fixed cap $n_{\text{step}}$ yields a uniform tensor size across episodes, with the binary tensor encoding structural choices and the auxiliary parameter tensor providing the continuous context needed for policy updates and incremental refinement.
+Circuit layering follows a \emph{local stacking} rule.
+When placing a single--qubit rotation on qubit $q$, the gate is assigned to the earliest available moment on that qubit.
+When placing a CNOT on qubits $(i,j)$, the gate is assigned to the earliest moment that is valid for both qubits.
+This rule enforces causal consistency while enabling parallel placement of gates on disjoint qubits.
+Consequently, the realized circuit depth—defined by the maximum occupied moment—can be smaller than the number of gate placement decisions.
+The fixed cap $L$ serves as a uniform upper bound on the episode horizon and ensures a consistent state dimension across episodes.